This section covers general management of acute renal failure only. Diagnosis, prevention and specific treatment are not discussed.

 - Optimisation of circulation where there is any question of its adequacy

 - Removal of potential nephrotoxins (especially drugs)

 Note that there is no evidence that dopamine is of benefit other than through its action as an inotrope – but inotropes may be valuable in heart disease or shock.
-There are some reasons to suspect that dopamine may be potentially harmful as it impairs splanchnic perfusion.
 Loop diuretics may increase urine output in those with less severe degrees of renal failure, but there is no evidence that they improve outcome (requirement for dialysis, or mortality) and some evidence that they can be harmful.
-Most interventions tested in prevention of ARF after radiographic contrast administration are ineffective or harmful (eg loop diuretics), apart from fluid administration alone: and N-acetylcysteine may at least do no harm (See Radiology).
+Most interventions tested in prevention of ARF after radiographic contrast administration are ineffective or harmful (eg loop diuretics), apart from fluid administration alone (See Radiology).